-5 Huge Warning Signs of a Bad SEO or Digital Marketing Agency
+5 Huge Warning Signs Of A Bad SEO Or Digital Marketing Agency

 5. Their Case Studies Are Outdated

 Speaking of brag slides, you should always ask what year the projects/results are from.
-One of the greatest injustices of organic search is how long people use case studies for.
+One of the greatest injustices of organic search is how long people use case studies.

-SEO changes every single day and while it’s awesome you really knocked it out of the park for Pets.com back in 2000, that story doesn’t really help me gauge your talent in 2019.
+SEO changes every single day and while it’s awesome you really knocked it out of the park for Pets.com back in 2000, that story doesn’t really help me gauge your talent today.

-The lesson here is to always dig a little deeper on those wins and when they happened.
+The lesson here is to always dig a little deeper into those wins and when they happened.
 With SEO changing as much as it does, even a project from a couple of years ago could have no relevance today.

 Good luck out there!